ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/graphql.md

 };
 ```

-In this example, the policy `isAuthenticated` located in the `users-permissions` plugin will be executed first.
+在这个例子中, the policy `isAuthenticated` located in the `users-permissions` plugin will be executed first.
 Then, the `isOwner` policy located in the `Restaurant` API `./api/restaurant/config/policies/isOwner.js`.
 Next, it will execute the `logging` policy located in `./config/policies/logging.js`.
 Finally, the resolver will be executed.

 ::: tip
 There is no custom resolver in that case, so it will execute the default resolver (Restaurant.find) provided by the Shadow CRUD feature.